PhvntxmX/Magic-Bosses/README.md

 * Ghost - can be killed only with magic spell.
 Spawns naturally in soul sand valleys in nether.
 * Fast Zombie - has a chance to spawn instead of regular zombie.
 Has 15 HP, but moves faster and does more damage.
 * Rotten Zombie - has a chance to spawn instead of regular zombie.
 Has 30 HP, can apply poison effect when attacking.
 Explodes on death, poisoning all the creatures around.
 * Creeper - some creepers can now hide in grass.
-Be careful!.
+Be careful!
 * Elementals - can be killed only with magic spell.
 Each elemental has its own abilities.
 Elementals can spawn all around the world randomly.
   * Fire Elemental - can put nearby creatures on fire when attacked.
   * Water Elemental - can launch a powerful stream of water.
 Has higher chance to spawn in ocean temples.